A neck warmer will seal any draughts getting through the space between your jacket and helmet, making a massive difference to your winter riding.

 Gear Gremlin Patterned Neck Tube

-Gear Gremlin produce decent-quality, budget-friendly, no-frills kit.
+Gear Gremlin produces decent-quality, budget-friendly, no-frills kit.
 These patterned neck tubes tick all of the previously mentioned boxes.

 You’ve probably seen similar products in outdoor shops before.
 They can be worn as a neck warmer, beanie, bandana or face mask.